o0Zz/attinyffer/README.md

 - To update the "GET DESCRIPTOR Response CONFIGURATION" `PROGMEM const char usbDescriptorConfiguration`

+## Read logs

+In order to get log you will need to connect your Attiny85 P0 to an UART adapter RX pin (Settings: 115200 8N1) Plug the Attiny85 wait ~3s, the log should be automatically displayed.

+## Why this projet ?

+The v-usb library includes a built-in logger, but it requires a physical UART connection.
+Attiny85 don't have physical UART and using softuart cause issues where the AVR device is not recognized by the host during discovery.
+To address this problem, this implementation bufferize the logs and transmits them only after the host has successfully completed the discovery process.

 # FAQ

 ## avrdude: warning: cannot set sck period. please check for usbasp firmware update.